easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/3_03_slurm_jobs.md

 This implies that any EasyBuild configuration files or ``$EASYBUILD_*`` environment variables that are in place in the job environment are most likely *irrelevant*, since configuration settings they specify they will most likely be overruled by the corresponding command line options.
+It does also imply however that the EasyBuild configuration that is in place when ``eb --job`` is used does also work on the compute nodes to which the job is submitted.

 ## Using ``eb --job``